Pamela Chopra: Career

-Chopra has dabbled in several fields connected to film.
-She has sung several film songs, all of them for her husband's films, from Kabhie Kabhie (1976) to Mujhse Dosti Karoge!
+Chopra dabbled in several fields connected to film.
+She had sung several film songs, including Kabhi Kabhie (1976) and Mujhse Dosti Karoge!
 (2002).
 Her name also appeared in the capacity of 'producer' on the credits of certain films made by her husband.
-However, the 1993 film Aaina was independently produced by her.
-Pamela co-wrote the script of her husband's 1997 film Dil To Pagal Hai along with her husband Yash Chopra, her son Aditya Chopra and professional writer Tanuja Chandra.
-She has appeared on screen on one single occasion: in the opening song "Ek Duje Ke Vaaste" of the film Dil To Pagal Hai, where she and her husband appeared together.
-As a schoolgirl, Pamela had learnt Bharatanatyam, but she has never performed in public.
+Pamela co-wrote the script of her husband's 1997 film Dil To Pagal Hai along with her husband Yash Chopra, her son Aditya Chopra, and professional writer Tanuja Chandra.
+She had appeared on screen on one single occasion: in the opening song "Ek Duje Ke Vaaste" of the film Dil To Pagal Hai, where she and her husband appeared together.
+As a schoolgirl, Pamela had learnt Bharatanatyam, but she had never performed in public.